Antwerp Province: Tourism

 The province contains several historical cities, such as Antwerp, Mechelen, Turnhout, Herentals and Lier.
 The Campine region is becoming a popular destination for tourists searching for a quiet and relaxed weekend.
 Old farms were transformed into bed and breakfast-hotels, the restaurant and café business is very active and an ingenious network for bicycle tours has come to life in recent years.
 Here and there are still areas of large heathland - and forests, such as the Kalmthoutse Heide (E: Kalmthout heathland) in Kalmthout, the moors around Turnhout, the Liereman (Oud-Turnhout) and the Prinsenpark in Retie.
 In a number of villages one can still see the typical Campine langgevelboerderijen (E: long facade farms).

 Education and research

-The province is home to several educational institutions and the University of Antwerp.
+The province is home to several educational institutions such as the University of Antwerp and Karel de Grote University of Applied Sciences and Arts.
 Several research institutions are located in the province, such as the SCK•CEN, the European Institute for Reference Materials and Measurements (IRMM) and the Flemish Institute for Technological Research (VITO).

 International schools in Antwerp include Antwerp International School and Lycée Français International d'Anvers.